mxslu/2048/Readme.txt

-This is a 2048 game written in java with two console and swing UI.
+This is a 2048 game written in java with two console and swing UI..